mainmatter/gerust/README.md

 ## License

-Pacesetter is developed by and © Mainmatter GmbH and contributors.
+Gerust is developed by and © Mainmatter GmbH and contributors.
 It is released under the [MIT License](./LICENSE.md).